cashiwamochi/opencv_examples/README.md

 ## Examples (Implemented)

 ### CameraCalibration
+It supports pinhole and fisheye camera models and undistortion is alse performed.
+Of course, both of chess-board-detection and circle-pattern-detection are available.   ```datasets``` folder includes 4 image-sequences.
 A checker-board is from https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf .

-It supports pinhole and fisheye camera models and undistortion is alse performed.
+### Stiching

 ### Triangulation
 This code generates 3d-points and camera poses by 2-viewes-geometry.
 You can learn how to use FindEssentialMat(), recoverPose(), triangulatePoints() and so on.
 In addtion, I made a viewer using OpenCV-Viz-Module.
 You can check it too.